Draft trade options on eToro

-There are three steps involved in draft trading on eToro: log in to your account, choose your option, and create your draft trade.
+Draft trading options on eToro involve three steps: logging in to your account, choosing your option, and creating your draft trade.

 When starting off trading a new market or type of instrument, it is important to develop a clear understanding of how things work.
-This guide explains how to use the eToro draft trading service, which uses virtual funds so that you can practice trading options before trading with real cash.
+This guide explains how to use the eToro draft trading service for options, which uses virtual funds so that you can practice trading options before trading with real cash.

 Log In to Your Account

 First, log in to your eToro account.
-If you haven’t already signed up for the eToro Options service, you will need to register for an Options account by answering a few questions to make sure that you fit the profile of an options trader.
+If you haven’t already signed up for options trading on eToro, you will need to register for an Options account by answering a few questions to make sure that you fit the profile of an options trader.

-This extra step might be required because eToro Options is a separate feature within the eToro platform.
+This extra step might be required because options trading is a separate feature within the eToro platform.
 It is specifically designed to support trading in options contracts.

 Tip: After registering for an eToro Options account, make sure that it is “verified” before starting to book draft trades.